MUSICAL INSTRUMENT INSURANCE COMPANIES: HOW TO COMPARE

-- Is office contents Coverage included?
-If you run your music business from home, your computer, printer, ect may not be covered by your tenants policy.
+- Is Office Contents Coverage included?
+If you run your music business from home, your computer, printer, etc. may not be covered by your tenants policy.

 - Are Valuable Papers & Accounts Receivable coverage included?
 A professional musician should have these coverages so that your records can be recreated.

 - Is coverage for borrowed Musical Instruments and Musical Equipment included?
 If this coverage is not in your current policy, it is easily obtained.

 - Is automatic inflation protection included for musical instruments?

 - Is coverage for newly acquired musical instruments and musical equipment included for up to 30-days before you tell your broker?